 High blood glucose during pregnancy increases risk of mother’s type 2 diabetes, child’s obesity: Researchers from the NIDDK-funded Hyperglycemia and Adverse Pregnancy Outcomes Follow-up Study (HAPO FUS) found that mothers with elevated blood glucose during pregnancy – even if not high enough to meet the traditional definition of gestational diabetes – were significantly more likely to have developed type 2 diabetes a decade after pregnancy than their counterparts without high blood glucose.
 For children born to mothers with elevated or normal glucose, researchers found no statistically significant difference between the two groups of children in terms of their combined overweight and obesity, the study’s primary outcome.
 However, when obesity was measured alone, children of mothers with elevated blood glucose were significantly more likely to be obese.
 These results were published Sept.
 11 in the Journal of the American Medical Association.

 Genetic study of type 2 diabetes finds new regions in DNA important in diabetes risk.
-Researchers funded by the NIH Accelerating Medicines Partnership in Type 2 Diabetes recently published the largest genetic study of type 2 diabetes to date.
+Researchers funded by the NIH Accelerating Medicines Partnership® program for Type 2 Diabetes recently published the largest genetic study of type 2 diabetes to date.
 Genetic data from 32 genome-wide association studies were combined and analyzed, totaling nearly 900,000 people from North America and Europe.
 Four-hundred regions in the human genome, with 10 percent in coding regions, were found to be associated with type 2 diabetes risk, doubling the number of areas previously known.
 The results, published October 8 in Nature Genetics, highlight several genes and that could serve as targets for future therapeutic or preventive efforts.

 CD161+ Treg cells support intestinal wound healing.
 A subset of regulatory T cells, called CD161+ Treg cells, accelerated wound healing and may also reduce inflammation in the gut, according to NIH scientists and others from the United Kingdom.
 The study described the biological mechanisms of CD161+ Treg cells in humans, finding them to be a distinct, stable, and highly suppressive population of regulatory T cells.
 CD161+ Treg cells were also associated with regions of lower inflammation in Crohn’s disease.
 These findings suggest that infusion of CD161+ Treg cells may be a valid therapy for inflammatory bowel disease.
 The research published in Nature Immunology in November.